ansible-collections/community.general/docs/docsite/rst/guide_modulehelper.rst

 """"""""""""

 ``ModuleHelper`` is a wrapper around the standard ``AnsibleModule``, providing extra features and conveniences.
-The basic structure of a module using ``ModuleHelper`` is as shown in the `Quickstart`_ section above, but there are more elements that will take part in it.
+The basic structure of a module using ``ModuleHelper`` is as shown in the :ref:`ansible_collections.community.general.docsite.guide_modulehelper.quickstart` section above, but there are more elements that will take part in it.

 .. code-block:: python